 - long-lasting enough that you won’t need to replace it in a few short years

 A bamboo floor will do all of that and more.
 Let’s learn more.

 Bamboo floors are beautiful to look at and can be easily customized to the look and feel of your workplace with a multitude of design options.

 If you own an artisanal coffee house, you might prefer a more textured plank with a carbonized finish.
 If you’re looking to refit a Silicon Valley-esque tech company, then you might prefer a lighter, smoother plank.
-If you own a health food store, you might prefer the , like that featured in the above photo, to fit in with an organic aesthetic.
+If you own a health food store, you might prefer the light and airy tone of natural bamboo flooring, like that featured in the above photo, to fit in with an organic, aesthetic atmosphere.

 Whatever look you’re going for, bamboo flooring can fit into it.

 Strand woven bamboo is the toughest material for flooring, beating out all hardwoods in the Janka Hardness scale.
 It can handle decades’ worth of foot traffic, support heavy furniture, and even resist scratches from those people who just scrape their chairs backward on the floor when getting up from their desks.

 Side note: If you’re one of the chair scrapers, this is not a ‘get out of jail free’ card.
 The noise is still super annoying and distracts other people who are right in the middle of something, Brad!

 One of the other benefits of bamboo flooring is that it can withstand water damage from minor spills without any damage to the boards.
 I know I’m not the only person who’s knocked their morning cup of coffee on the floor when trying to find the right file for the boss.
 Mornings are hard, okay?

 Bamboo floors first started to be installed commercially in the 90s, and the majority of those floors are still in use today.
 Why?
 Because bamboo is so durable that it lasts for a long time without needing repairs or replacements.